 It all began with 3Rs, then 5Rs, 6Rs, now 10Rs, and more!

 I am a collector by nature.
 Since I’ve stopped buying and accumulating stuff in general, I might as well start gathering these Rs that have shown up in my zero waste journey somewhere, like this blog.
-When you decided to remove an addiction in your life, you’ll need to find a healthy replacement lest you fall back into the old habit.
+When you decide to remove an addiction in your life, you’ll need to find a healthy replacement lest you fall back into the old habit.
 Collecting R letter words became my new obsession.
 Plus, it doesn’t cost me a single cent!
-Here’s one below.
+Here’s one more R below.

 Only to find out more than a decade later, just 9% of the global plastic waste got recycled!
-12% was incinerated, while the remaining 79% are either dumped in landfills and seas or sloughing off in the natural environment as litters.
+12% was incinerated, while the remaining 79% are either dumped in landfills and seas or sloughing off in the natural environment as litter.
 Shocking facts from National Geographic!

 6 months into my zero waste journey, thanks to a good hiking friend, I had the chance to share my story with members of The Rotary Club in Malaysia.
-Knowing my audience was a group of respectable seniors executives who held positions like CEO, COO, CFO, CMO, CBO, CAO or any chief you can think of, I needed to show some figures to speak their language.
+Knowing my audience was a group of respectable senior executives who held positions like CEO, COO, CFO, CMO, CBO, CAO, or any chief you can think of, I needed to show some figures to speak their language.
 So I read and researched the waste statistics in Singapore then and included the data in my presentation.

 Why Singapore?
 Firstly, it’s where I come from, and also the fact that my country is a tiny dot on the world map.
-If X amount of waste was generated in a tiny dot, we can then visualized what it would look like for Malaysia, which is 459 times bigger than Singapore.
+If X amount of waste was generated in a tiny dot, we can then visualize what it would look like for Malaysia, which is 459 times bigger than Singapore.

 According to the statistics provided by NEA as shown above, out of all types of waste generated in Singapore in 2017, plastic waste is the highest at 815,200 tonnes, with only a 6% recycling rate.
 Alarmingly low.
-My ideal world of recycling to close the loop was a big fat bubble burst immediately after I read the data!
+My ideal world of recycling to close the loop was a big fat bubble burst immediately after reading the data!

 What’s going to happen after 2035?
 Find another island nearby Singapore and spend another 610 million or more to set up another trash island?
 I don’t think it’s as simple as that.

-At the moment, Recycling is not carried out properly which leads to contamination and incineration as the only resort when some materials could have stood a chance of Recovery.
+At the moment, Recycling is not carried out correctly, which leads to contamination and incineration as the only resort when some materials could have stood a chance of Recovery.
 We should start practicing Refusing more than anything else and embrace Reusable all over again and the art of BYO.
 Most importantly, our nation as a whole has got to change its mindset.
-Rethink about our consumption habits, buy and throw away culture and dependency on single-use plastic, packaging, and disposables altogether.
+Rethink about our consumption habits, buy and throw away culture, and dependency on single-use plastic, packaging, and disposables altogether.

 Unity is strength.
 Unity is power.
 We can make a significant impact, together.
 Would be really cool if Singapore is awarded as a Zero Waste Nation in the near future.
 Looking forward to that!